ashishlodaya123/Agentic-AI-project/README.md

 ## 📄 License

-This project is open source.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Contributing